emryys/Microwave-analysis/README.md

 Stubs are realized both open circuit and short circuit.

-Note : All numerical values is presented in terms of lamda of the transmission line Example :
+Note : All numerical values is presented in terms of lamda of the transmission line

+Example :

-What is Z0 50   %For lossles case it is real
+What is Z0 :
-What is stub charecteristic impeadance?
-75 %if the charecteristic impedance of the stub is different What is ZL 100+80j %impedance of the load (doesn't need to be complex)
+     50

+What is stub charecteristic impeadance? :
+     75

+What is ZL :
+     100+80j

 d1 = %first solution or second solution it is arbitrary